 I’ve observed that climate anxiety is more evident in younger generations.
 We’re told that we have 11 years to transform the systems we’ve inherited, but had zero role in creating, and realise that while we might be the last generation with a window for change, we will also experience the worst brunt of the crisis if we fail.

+This being said, I also feel that young people have a unique advantage as change-makers.
 The young people I’ve worked with have a very clear sense of right and wrong.
 And because they haven’t grown accustomed to the systems that climate change tells us are broken, they see the absurdity of continuing with business as usual.
-This moral conviction is coupled with a level of naive optimism and radicalism that I believe is necessary to redesign every part of how we live, breathe and exist in the 21st century.
+This moral conviction is coupled with a level of passion and radicalism that I believe is necessary to redesign every part of how we live, breathe and exist in the 21st century.
 These young trailblazers haven’t been around long enough for society to clip the wings of their imaginations.